librenms/librenms/doc/Alerting/Rules.md

 ### Alert Rules Collection
 You can also select Alert Rule from the Alerts Collection.
 These Alert Rules are submitted by users in the community :)
+If would like to submit your alert rules to the collection, please submit them here [Alert Rules Collection](https://github.com/librenms/librenms/blob/master/misc/alert_rules.json)
 ![Alert Rules Collection](/img/alert-rules-collection.png)

 ## Procedure